reality-two/reality2-documentation/userfriendly/construct.md

 Tasks are how Bees get to do stuff, to affect the world around them, and interact with other Bees.
 There are inbuilt capabilities that all Bees on all nodes have, and optional capabilities that some Nodes have that Bees may use.
 In technical terms, these are in-built plugins, whereas the 'Antennae' are external plugins.

-#### Data flow
+#### Data Flow

 Data accumulates as tasks get performed, one after the other.
-We call this 'data flow'.
-Further, as events get sent from one place to another, the accumulated data flow goes with that event, gets added to it, and comes back with the returned data.
+We call this the 'Data Flow'.
+Further, as events get sent from one place to another, the accumulated Data Flow goes with that event, gets added to it, and comes back with the returned data.

 ![](.images/chatgpt.png)

 For example, in the above Bee, data flows as follows:

-1. The Instruction 'Ask ChatGPT' has an input parameter, 'question' (which is a string of characters), so the data flow could be:
+1. The Instruction 'Ask ChatGPT' has an input parameter, 'question' (which is a string of characters), so the Data Flow could be:

    ```json
    {"question": "What is pi in 10 words or less?"}